 Flavio emphasizes the need for liability insurance for newcomers.
 He says it’s important to keep your brand and business protected, and sometimes venues have a mandatory policy demanding the same.

 “When I’m talking to clients, I always bring that up.
 I understand

 Flavio says beginners often get stuck on the ‘to buy or not’ question.
 When you are just starting out as a wedding photographer, you might want to, or think you have to, spend a lot of money all at once, even when equipment is not always affordable for beginners.
 So, even though he himself loves new gear, Flavio suggests that new photographers consider renting as a good alternative.
 This allows photographers to have that breadth of experience and tools in their kit without having to pay that premium price for them.
 Flavio added, even today, he still often rents lenses instead of purchasing them.

 7. Price Yourself Right

 Flavio says “The importance of pricing yourself – that’s hard for anybody.
 I struggled for years underpricing my work and just working way too hard.
 I didn’t want to shoot just to make a buck.
 But if you want to make a living doing it, you kind of have to at some point.
-[And there will come a time when you realize that not] everybody is your client.
-That’s a good thing.”.
-He adds beginners should research the market to have an idea of what others are charging and create their packages accordingly.

 Related Read: How To Price Your Wedding Photography Packages